Government by algorithm: Algorithms in government agencies

 According to a study of Stanford University, 45% of the studied US federal agencies have experimented with AI and related machine learning (ML) tools up to 2020.
 US federal agencies counted the number of artificial intelligence applications, which are listed below.
 53% of these applications were produced by in-house experts.
 Commercial providers of residual applications include Palantir Technologies.

-From 2012, NOPD started a collaboration with Palantir Technologies in the field of predictive policing.
+In 2012, NOPD started a collaboration with Palantir Technologies in the field of predictive policing.
 Besides Palantir's Gotham software, other similar (numerical analysis software) used by police agencies (such as the NCRIC) include SAS.

 In the fight against money laundering, FinCEN employs the FinCEN Artificial Intelligence System (FAIS) since 1995.

 National health administration entities and organisations such as AHIMA (American Health Information Management Association) hold medical records.
 Medical records serve as the central repository for planning patient care and documenting communication among patient and health care provider and professionals contributing to the patient's care.
 In the EU, work is ongoing on a European Health Data Space which supports the use of health data.

 US Department of Homeland Security has employed the software ATLAS, which run on Amazon Cloud.
-It scanned more than 16.5 million of records of naturalized Americans and flagged approximately 124,000 of them for manual annalysis and review by USCIS officers regarding denaturalization.
-There were flagged due to potential fraud, public safety and national security issues.
+It scanned more than 16.5 million records of naturalized Americans and flagged approximately 124,000 of them for manual analysis and review by USCIS officers regarding denaturalization.
+They were flagged due to potential fraud, public safety and national security issues.
 Some of the scanned data came from Terrorist Screening Database and National Crime Information Center.

-The NarxCare is a US software, which combines data from the prescription registries of various U.S. states and uses machine learning to generate various three-digit "risk scores" for precriptions of medications and an overall "Overdose Risk Score", collectively referred to as Narx Scores, in a process that potentially includes EMS and criminal justice data as well as court records.
+The NarxCare is a US software, which combines data from the prescription registries of various U.S. states and uses machine learning to generate various three-digit "risk scores" for prescriptions of medications and an overall "Overdose Risk Score", collectively referred to as Narx Scores, in a process that potentially includes EMS and criminal justice data as well as court records.

 In Estonia, artificial intelligence is used in its e-government to make it more automated and seamless.
 A virtual assistant will guide citizens through any interactions they have with the government.
-Automated and proactive services "push" services to citizens at key events of their lives (including births, bereavements, unemployment, ...).
+Automated and proactive services "push" services to citizens at key events of their lives (including births, bereavements, unemployment).
 One example is the automated registering of babies when they are born.
 Estonia's X-Road system will also be rebuilt to include even more privacy control and accountability into the way the government uses citizen's data.

-In Costa Rica, the possible digitalization of public procurement activities (i.e. tenders for public works, ...) has been investigated.
+In Costa Rica, the possible digitalization of public procurement activities (i.e. tenders for public works) has been investigated.
 The paper discussing this possibility mentions that the use of ICT in procurement has several benefits such as increasing transparency, facilitating digital access to public tenders, reducing direct interaction between procurement officials and companies at moments of high integrity risk, increasing outreach and competition, and easier detection of irregularities.